andrastantos/brew/docs/anachronistic-computer/cpu.rst

 Registers and their encoding
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ISA follows the traditional 3-register addressing of almost all modern RISC processors: there is a destination register and (up to) two source registers, each being described by individual fields in the instruction set.
-There are a total of 15 general-purpose registers.
+There are a total of 15 general-purpose registers, $r0 through $r14.
+So, an addition can be described as: `$r3 <- $r10 + $r12` for instance (yes, the assembly is algebraic, you don't have to learn a bunch of cryptic mnemonics).

-This should bring up two interesting questions: Why 15 and how can that work?
+You probably have two questions at this point: Why 15 and how can this ever work?

-To describe on of 15 registers, one needs 4 bits.
+To describe one of 15 registers, one needs 4 bits.
 Three such register indices need 12 bits.
 I have only 16 bits for an instruction, so that should mean I can have only 16 instructions?
 That's surely insufficient.
 Indeed it is.
 But I don't have 16 registers, only 15.
 That means, that in each of the three register-index fields, I can have a special value (I've used 0xf) to denote an alternate behavior.
 Originally the idea was that an 0xf in a register index field means that the operand value should come from the immediate field after the instruction, instead of a register (see how variable instruction-length would come to be?) but later this idea got muddled quite a bit.

-These '0xf' fields allow for 'escaping' into an alternate instruction decode plane, allowing for more operations.
+One way to look at this is that these '0xf' fields 'escape' into an alternate instruction decode plane, allowing for more operations.
 For instance, if the destination register field is set to '0xf', that surely shouldn't mean that the destination is an immediate field after the instruction.
 That value could be used to decode conditional branches for instance.

 In the end, the 16-bit instruction is broken up into four 4-bit fields::